11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 How does the phrase “Integrity Is Not About Honesty” apply to personal growth?

-It suggests focusing on building character, honoring commitments, and being consistent, instead of limiting morality to just honesty.
+It suggests focusing on building character, honouring commitments, and being consistent, rather than limiting morality to honesty alone.

 Is the statement “Integrity Is Not About Honesty” accurate?

-Yes, because integrity includes honesty but extends to accountability, consistency, fairness, and ethical behavior.
+Yes, because integrity includes honesty but extends to accountability, consistency, fairness, and ethical behaviour.

 How does “Integrity Is Not About Honesty” relate to trust?